lazy-coder99/Duplicate-Question-pair-Project/README.md

+# Dataset
-# Dataset can be found at - https://www.kaggle.com/c/quora-question-pairs
+Dataset can be found at - https://www.kaggle.com/c/quora-question-pairs

+# Accuracy